cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_1_and_Switch_Ports/Interface_Configuration_and_Management/_index.md

 ## Use Globs for Port Lists

-<span id="src-8363023_indexterm-5ABEA1CBE86A19F94234F1B0E0E15DEF">NCLU
-supports
-</span><span id="src-8363023_indexterm-C041303D87DDA8441958CAAA2B9CC14A">globs
-to define </span>port lists (that is, a range of ports).
-The `glob` keyword is implied when you specify bridge ports and bond slaves:
+NCLU supports globs to define port lists (that is, a range of ports).
+The `glob` keyword is implied when you specify bridge ports and bond
+slaves:

 ```